1. What is Facial Nerve Paralysis?

 Facial nerve paralysis, also known as facial nerve palsy, is the most common disease in cranial neuropathy.

-Clinically, there are central facial paralysis and peripheral facial paralysis.
+Clinically, there is central facial paralysis and peripheral facial paralysis.

 The clinical manifestations are peripheral facial nerve palsy on the affected side such as crooked mouth and eyes, inability to close one eye and face, thickening or disappearance of forehead lines, and inability to move the corners of the mouth.

 Central facial paralysis is usually caused by cerebral hemorrhage and cerebral infarction, and peripheral facial paralysis is usually caused by facial neuritis or facial sensation.

 2. How Does TCM Acupuncture Help in Treating Facial Nerve Paralysis?

 Acupuncture can improve the condition of facial nerve paralysis.